stockmind/gpd-pocket-ubuntu-respin/README.md

 # Have an issue?

 Check [Troubleshooting section.](#troubleshooting)
+Try to download this repository and run `update.sh` script and `update-kernel.sh` script to update system to latest working configuration.
+[Check update section.](#update-script)
-If your problem persist or is not on the list check [Problem reporting section](#problem-reporting) before open an issue.
+If your problem persist or is not on the troubleshooting list check [Problem reporting section](#problem-reporting) before open an issue.

 **Scripts on this repository are not compatible with Ansible-playbook setup due to rotation and other scripts that may conflict.
 Clean your system before use this.
 You may try this clean script at your own risk: [Clean Ansible Playbook script](https://github.com/stockmind/gpd-pocket-ubuntu-respin/blob/master/clean-ansible.sh)**